 Summer Citrus Soap Recipe with a Natural Essential Oil Blend

 This homemade summer citrus soap recipe contains a citrus inspired natural essential oil blend of peppermint, orange and lemongrass.
 Formulated to be both cleansing and conditioning, this natural soap works great at tackling sweat and grime without over drying skin.
 Discover how to make this cold process soap for your summer skin care routine.
 Plus get ideas for using the finished soap bars as embeds in an easy melt and pour soap DIY.

 Because I have hard water and dry skin throughout the winter months, I’ve been formulating a lot of high conditioning/low cleansing soap recipes.
-However with the arrival of spring and the heat of summer on the way, I thought I’d create a new soap recipe with extra cleansing power.
+However with the arrival of spring and the heat of summer on the way, I thought I’d create a new homemade soap recipe with extra cleansing power.
 After all, real women sweat — even if we don’t like people to know about it.

 Recently I’ve been dating a guy originally from the deep South.
 His name is Greg.
 He found his way to Roanoke by way of Florida on to Georgia then South Carolina.
 Now he’s here.
 He’s a carpenter now by trade.
 So he tends to get dirty.
 As such, he was super psyched about me making a homemade soap that tackles tough grit, grime and sweat.
 Me? well I’m psyched he actually uses homemade soap and not some surfactant infused body wash.
 (If you’re a soapmaker then you understand my dilemma entirely.)